AntonShevchuk/hstemplate/README.md

 # HSTemplate

-HSTemplate is a web template system written in PHP.
+HSTemplate is a template engine written in PHP.
 HSTemplate separates PHP, as a business logic, from HTML, a presentation logic.

 High Speed Template work with PHP4/5 - it's really very fast template because it's not a "template engine language" wrote on PHP - it's only PHP!